Pneumonia: Causes, Symptoms & Support Strategies

 Too much time indoors can become a serious problem and detrimental to your health.
 Just think about it.
 Our ancestors spent most of their time outdoors, usually moving around.
 Yet, in our modern world, most of us spend about 90 percent of our lives indoors, usually inactive.
 The problem is that too much time indoors increases your exposure to toxic indoor pollutants that may harm your immune system.

-You are also missing ours from the benefits of vitamin D from the sun, electrons from the ground when walking or standing barefoot on the ground, and the fresh air.
+You are also missing ours on the benefits of vitamin D from the sun, electrons from the ground when walking or standing barefoot on the ground, and the fresh air.
 Spending too much time indoors may also increase your risk of low motivation and a sedentary lifestyle.
 Missing out on the benefits of the outdoors may weaken your immune system and make you more vulnerable to health issues (14).

 12 Natural Support Strategies for Pneumonia Recovery